botter-workshop/sequelize-handlers/README.md

 ```

 ## Error handling
-Any uncaught exceptions that are thrown by Sequelize operations get passed to the
+Any uncaught exceptions that are thrown by Sequelize operations will be passed to the
-error middleware is present in the Express application.
+Express application's error middleware.

 ## An example application
 This command will install all the modules necessary to run the example.